-September 2013 a Civil Lawsuit was filed alleging Racketeering by the USDA and seven affiliated defendants.
+In September 2013 a Civil Lawsuit was filed alleging Racketeering by the USDA and seven affiliated defendants.
 The court granted the Government a lengthy extension of time to respond.
 No evidentiary hearing was ever held.
-No discovery ever allowed.
-No Amendment to the complaint, was ever allowed.
+No discovery was ever allowed.
+No Amendment to the complaint was ever allowed.

-A hearing of approximately 30 minutes was held in late February 2014 and a ruling claiming the court-lacked jurisdiction on 90% of the cause of action was published late March 2013.
-For all intense purpose this ruling reflects the courts opinion that Federal Agencies are protected by sovereign immunity for racketeering.
+A hearing of approximately 30 minutes was held in late February 2014 and a ruling claiming the court-lacked jurisdiction on 90% of the cause of action was published in late March 2013.
+For all intense purposes, this ruling reflects the court’s opinion that Federal Agencies are protected by sovereign immunity for racketeering.

-All prior precedent rulings on Governors, judges, legislators and even the State of Illinois the courts found racketeering enterprises are not protected by Sovereign immunity.
+In all prior precedent rulings on Governors, judges, legislators, and even the State of Illinois the courts found racketeering enterprises are not protected by Sovereign immunity.
 See United States of America v.
 Lawrence E. Warner and George H. Ryan, Sr. (2007) p 74-75 .
 Perhaps this is a Supreme Court Question but, they denied answering it and neither the Federal court nor the appellate court properly addressed it.

 The ruling was issued in August 2014.
-The appellate court had not given a response on the first appeal and joined it with an appeal of the second decision in October 2014.
-On November 24 2014 the appellate court rendered and opinion with a simple statement upholding the lower courts findings.
-They completely ignored constitutional challenges or any acknowledgement of criminal behavior by the district court judge.
-In my Opinion they simply aided and abetted the railroading of this case right to the Supreme Court ignoring numerous Federal laws, Federal Rules of Procedure, and their Judicial Oaths of Office.
-This is outright criminal act by Federal appellate Judges.
+The appellate court had not given a response to the first appeal and joined it with an appeal of the second decision in October 2014.
+On November 24 2014 the appellate court rendered an opinion with a simple statement upholding the lower court’s findings.
+They completely ignored constitutional challenges or any acknowledgment of criminal behavior by the district court judge.
+In my opinion, they simply aided and abetted the railroading of this case right to the Supreme Court ignoring numerous Federal laws, Federal Rules of Procedure, and their Judicial Oaths of Office.
+This is an outright criminal act by Federal appellate Judges.

-Note it was long suspected the court was intentionally delaying at every opportunity to run down FTCA statute of limitations clicking clock..
-Over a year to get two 30 minute hearings and three corrupt opinions from the Federal Court system.
+Note it was long suspected the court was intentionally delaying at every opportunity to run down the FTCA statute of limitations clicking clock..
+Over a year to get two 30-minute hearings and three corrupt opinions from the Federal Court system.

 “Justice Scalia nevertheless agreed that certiorari should be denied because the defendant did not seek review on the issue of deference, and the procedural history of the case made it a poor vehicle for the Court to address the issue. “